Wolox/rails-bootstrap/README.md

 with the credentials located in the rollbar application.

+If you have several servers with the same environment name you may want to difference them in Rollbar.
+For this set the `ROLLBAR_ENVIRONMENT` environment variable with your environment name.

 ## Code Climate

 Add your code climate token to [.travis.yml](.travis.yml#L7) or [docker-compose.yml](docker-compose.yml)